Saturday, December 2, 2023

 Parking: Please consider all travel options as parking availability is limited on weekends.
 Find a map of garages on the City of Alexandria’s parking page.

-The Alexandria Scottish Christmas Walk Weekend is produced by
+The Alexandria Scottish Christmas Walk Parade is produced by

 With special thanks to our sponsors and partners: